38 Different Species of Wild Cats

 Efforts are being made to conserve and protect this iconic wild cat species, including habitat preservation and captive breeding programs.

-The cheetah serves as a reminder of the importance of biodiversity and the need to protect the unique species that comprise our planet’s wildlife.
+The cheetah reminds us of the importance of biodiversity and the need to protect the unique species that comprise our planet’s wildlife.

 21. Jaguarundi